lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 VS Code shows us that now the function is of type `(string) => option(string)`, which is much more descriptive of what it does.
 It makes the code more _expressive_.

 Option is a safe way of dealing with data that may not be present.
-Instead of having the null and undefined checks in javascript, that's the way we can work with an option in Reason:
+Instead of having the null and undefined checks in javascript, that's the way we can work with an option in ReasonML:

 ```js
 /* Let's say we want to log a string from a string option: */